thegreenwebfoundation/carbon.txt/README.md

 ### Walking the graph

-If you have a way to identify your upstream provider, and they can update their upstream and so on, there should a way to 'walk the graph', from _all the way to the energy used to power your website_ 🤯
+If you have a way to identify your upstream provider, and they can update their upstream and so on, there should a way to 'walk the graph', from _all the way to the energy used to power your website_.

+While all we're verifying is that a claim is being made, we live in a world where we rely on these same structures to trust that money will go where we want it to, or that a website will point where we think it does.

+And in the real world, if we've narrowed down the claim from a cloudy statement like "we're sustainable!" to "we're run your service using this energy from this company", it's much easier to tell when companies are telling porkies, and hoping no one checks.

-### What might this look like?
+### What might this look like in practice?

 If I host all the bits I need with one provider, like Krystal, might have a `carbon.txt` file at the root of my page, and it might look like this.